purpl-org/purplOS/README.md

 # only works on M1-M4 Macs at the moment, not Intel

  - Prereqs: Make sure you have [brew](https://brew.sh/) installed.
-   -  Then: `brew install pyenv git-lfs ccache wget`
+   -  Then: `brew install pyenv git-lfs ccache wget go upx`

 1. Clone the repo and cd into it: